How to sort out your finances on divorce or dissolution

 Separation agreements instead of divorce or dissolution

-Read more in our guide Separation agreements instead of divorce or dissolution if you live in England, Northern Ireland or Wales, or Separation agreements as an alternative to divorce or dissolution in Scotland.
+Read more in our guide Separation agreements instead of divorce or dissolution if you live in England, Northern Ireland or Wales.

 Your next step